 Method 1: Measuring a Ring You Already Own

-Please note: Rings with a particularly thick band will feel tighter than a thin band; in these cases, we recommend buying a full size larger than your normal ring size.
+Please note: Rings with a particularly thick band will feel tighter than those with a thin band.
+In those cases, we recommend buying a full size larger than your normal ring size.

 Method 2: Measuring Your Ring Finger